apostrophecms/apostrophe-multisite/README.md

 ## A work in progress

+## Requirements (Node 8 is REQUIRED)

-> This module requires Node 8.
-Your project must also have apostrophe as an npm dependency.
+This module requires Node 8.
+Your project must also have `apostrophe` as an npm dependency.

+Hint: use `nvm` if you aren't ready to change to node 8 in your dev environment.

+## Sample `app.js`

 ```javascript
 const multi = require('apostrophe-multisite')({